 Certain factors can impede your mouth’s ability to produce enough saliva for a healthy smile throughout the day.
 People who do not drink enough water, smoke tobacco, and/or who take certain medications are at a high risk of dry mouth and related oral health complications.
 Visiting your dentist every six months can help to protect your smile from the consequences of not having enough saliva to keep your mouth healthy.

 To encourage a more hydrated mouth, try to…

-Dr. Mark Fried, Dr. Julie Werman, and Dr. Sarah Shih are the dentists Framingham trusts for comprehensive dental care.
+Dr. Mark Fried, Dr. Julie Werman, Dr. Maria Thomas and Dr. Erin Breen are the dentists Framingham trusts for comprehensive dental care.
 To find out about their general, restorative, or cosmetic dentistry treatments or to schedule an appointment for the same, do not hesitate to contact (508) 872-9339 today.